-The first level focuses on logging and basic monitoring and auditing.
+The first level focuses on logging and basic monitoring and auditing of security-sensitive events.
 Logging, monitoring, and auditing are separate but related disciplines.
 Logging provides the data for both monitoring and auditing.
-In the framework's first level optional logging functionality is enabled.
+In the Framework's first level, the optional logging functionality is enabled.
 This is functionality not enabled by the default PeopleSoft installation and is commonly not used.
-Once this functionality is in place, the framework then presents a best practice checklist for security monitoring and auditing for PeopleSoft.
+Once this functionality is in place, the Framework then presents a best practice checklist for security monitoring and auditing for PeopleSoft.
 For those customers considering a security monitoring and auditing program, this should be an ideal starting point.
+A key concern with Level 1 is to secure the tables that define security within the PeopleSoft Application.